clhenrick/color-legend-element/docs-src/index.md

 ### <a class="anchor" id="continuous-with-interpolator" href="#continuous-with-interpolator" aria-hidden>#</a> Continuous with an interpolator

-A continuous legend may also be rendered by providing an interpolator, such as one from [`d3-scale-chromatic`](https://github.com/d3/d3-scale-chromatic), by setting the `interpolator` property in JavaScript. _Note that there is no equivalent HTML attribute for the `interpolator` property._
+The continuous legend may also be altered by providing an interpolator function, such as one from [`d3-scale-chromatic`](https://github.com/d3/d3-scale-chromatic), by setting the `interpolator` property in JavaScript. _Note that there is no equivalent HTML attribute for the `interpolator` property as it must be a function and cannot be parsed as JSON._

 <div class="example">
   <color-legend